Thursday, March 6, 2025

 I decided to become a supporter of HWPL and Chairman ManHee Lee's peace initiatives because I also desire a world of peace for all posterity.

-Today I'd like to introduce an article regarding HWPL and Shiloh High School's Peace Leadership Academy for Youth Club in Georgia, US :)
+Today I'd like to introduce an article regarding HWPL's Peace Educators' New Year's Gathering :)

 Interested in HWPL's peace work for the world?
 Please visit following link :)